bigboomdesign/big-boom-directory/README.md

 Access the WP_Query var when directory post type is being queried

 @param      WP_Query    $query      The query, where $query->vars['post_type'] has
-                                    already been confirmed for the directory post type
+                                    already been confirmed for the directory post type.
+                                    Default: Orderby post type, in ascending order and show all posts

 ---

 ## Actions